Can You Vacuum Seal Onions? (Helpful Tips)

 The onion should be firm with dry, papery skin.
 If it is soft or has brown spots, it is probably spoiled and should not be eaten.
 You can also sniff the onion to see if it smells bad – if it does, it’s probably spoiled.

-See also Can You Vacuum Seal Tomatoes?
-[The Proper Way!]
+See also Can You Vacuum Seal Bread?
+(Benefits and How to Do It)

 So next time you’re wondering whether or not your onion is fresh enough for vacuum sealing, just remember to check its texture and skin.